JayhawkZombie/srdriver/README.md

 # SRDriver LED Controller

-A sophisticated LED controller with BLE connectivity, featuring advanced authentication and security measures.
+An LED controller with BLE connectivity, featuring some authentication and security measures.

 ## Features